Rhine: Delta

 The hydrography of the current delta is characterized by the delta's main arms, disconnected arms (Hollandse IJssel, Linge, Vecht, etc.) and smaller rivers and streams.
 Many rivers have been closed ("dammed") and now serve as drainage channels for the numerous polders.
 The construction of Delta Works changed the Delta in the second half of the 20th century fundamentally.
 Currently Rhine water runs into the sea, or into former marine bays now separated from the sea, in five places, namely at the mouths of the Nieuwe Merwede, Nieuwe Waterway (Nieuwe Maas), Dordtse Kil, Spui and IJssel.

 The Rhine-Meuse Delta is a tidal delta, shaped not only by the sedimentation of the rivers, but also by tidal currents.
 This meant that high tide formed a serious risk because strong tidal currents could tear huge areas of land into the sea.
 Before the construction of the Delta Works, tidal influence was palpable up to Nijmegen, and even today, after the regulatory action of the Delta Works, the tide acts far inland.
-At the Waal, for example, the most landward tidal influence can be detected between Brakel and Zaltbommel.
+At the Waal, the most landward tidal influence can be detected between Brakel and Zaltbommel.